eterX/cpp-programming/2.2-Void/README.md

 }
 ```

 The explicit use of keyword void to mean "no parameters" is a holdover from C, and is not required in C++.
-The following code is equaivalent, and preferred in C++:
+The following code is equivalent, and preferred in C++:

 ```
 int getValue() // empty function parameters is an implicit void